Frequently asked questions about our meal plans.

 Can I use my Meal Plan for guests?

-Ten guest meals per semester are provided with the Premium Meal Plan.
+Ten guest meals per term are provided with the Premium Meal Plan.
 Students on all other meal plans may bring guests to meals by deducting a meal for each guest, by using a host student’s JumboCash, or by paying the outside guest rate in cash.

 What students must enroll in Meal Plans and which plans?